KOBENDigital/Iconic/README.md

 ### Glyphicons
 If you try to use Glyphicons as part of the Bootstrap package, you will realise that the whole css file will be loaded on your backoffice.
 This might brake some of the backoffice functionality, i.e. buttons or the grid editor.
 To avoid this you should export the Glyphicons classes into their own separate file.
 You can do this from [this link](https://getbootstrap.com/docs/3.3/customize/) and select only Glyphicons from the **Components** section.

+# Umbraco Versions
+Iconic has been tested with Umbraco 7.7.1 and 7.7.2.

+# Changelog
+- 1.2 - Added preconfig for Material Icons.
+      - Existing packages can be edited.
+      - Icon source file separate from css file.
+      - Forms using better Angular validation.

 ---